dbs-leipzig/gradoop/README.md

 have common vertices and edges.
 Additionally, not only vertices and edges but also logical graphs have a type label and can have different properties.

+Data Model elements (logical graphs, vertices and edges) have a unique identifier inside their domain, a single label (e.g., User) and a number of key-value properties (e.g, name = Alice).
+There is no schema involved, meaning each element can have arbitrary number of properties even if they have the same label.

 ### Graph operators

 The EPGM provides operators for both single graphs as well as collections of